 Just tap MyLCN+ to save it to your account

-You’ve done some basic research and spotted a firm that you like the look of.
-How to find out more?
-Well, we suggest using this set of questions (originally from The University of Law) to drill down into the organisation you hope one day to join!
+You have done some basic research and spotted a firm that you like the look of.
+How to find out more and determine whether the firm is really for you?
+Well, we suggest using this set of questions (originally from The University of Law) as a how-to guide to researching a potential employer.
 And note - many of the answers can be found on the LawCareers.Net directory pages - just search for the firm name.

 Here’s the list of questions - some answers may require more digging than others.
 Having done one firm, you can roll this out for all those firms that you are targeting.